YummyOreo/wyvern/README.md

 This uses `soket.io`, `ejs`, and `express`. (excluding `HTTPS`)

 ## Developers
+**Disclaimer:** This does not list ALL, this lists most, and it will not update automatically.
+If you did fork and got your fork implemented into the main repo and you dont see your name [here](https://github.com/OreoDivision/chat-app-oreo#foreked-devs) Dm me on Discord @ OreoDivision#0001.
-The developers that have worked on it will be listed here.
+The developers that have worked on the app will be listed here.
 ### Direct Devs:
 This lists everyone that worked on the main repo.
 * OreoDivision (Dev)
 * Polar Ice (Graphic Designer)

-### Foreked Devs
+###
 This lists everyone that has had there fork implemented into the main repo.